8 Common Things Older People Fail to Save for Before Retirement

 If you want to enjoy a comfortable retirement, remember these things that so many others forget.

-You might think you can retire early, but if you haven’t considered the items on this list, you may want to think again.
-When planning for retirement, you should remember extra expenses that you may want to forget.
+You might think you can retire early, but if you haven't considered the items on this list, you may want to think again.
+When planning for retirement, you have to keep all extra expenses in mind.

 Saving money to supplement Social Security, making investments, and contributing enough to your 401(k) might seem like difficult tasks already.
 But not accounting for these things can make your retirement even more difficult.